 Where does my registration fee go?

-The race will benefit the Petoskey High School sports teams, as well as Top of Michigan Trails Council, a 501 (c) (3) charitable organization whose mission is to advocate for and facilitate the establishment of a multi-use non-motorized trail system in northern Michigan.
+The race will benefit the Petoskey High School cross country, track and soccer teams; as well as Top of Michigan Trails Council, a 501 (c) (3) charitable organization whose mission is to advocate for and facilitate the establishment of a multi-use non-motorized trail system in northern Michigan.
 TOMTC was instrumental in getting the Little Traverse Wheelway built.

 Will I receive an award if I place in my age group?